Private ChatGPT for Business, Deployed on Your Infrastructure

 One-time deployment plus an optional managed retainer.
 No per-seat surprises as headcount grows.
 Past 100 seats, 5–10× cheaper than ChatGPT Enterprise list pricing.

-Why ChatGPT Enterprise and multi-tenant chat SaaS miss
+Why ChatGPT Enterprise and Multi-Tenant Chat SaaS Miss

-Private ChatGPT lives inside your tenant.
-Your prompts, uploaded files, fine-tunes, and chat history live under controls your security team already owns.
-The system gets smarter from your usage, on infrastructure you already trust, with no third-party LLM provider in the data path — unless you explicitly route a conversation to one.
+Same chat experience, same SSO and RBAC, same agents framework, except the stack runs in your tenant and you decide which model handles which prompt.
+Your prompts, uploaded files, fine-tunes and chat history stay under controls your security team already owns, with no third-party LLM provider in the data path unless you deliberately route a conversation to one.

 Eight capabilities LibreChat and Open WebUI deliver — together they cover every job you'd hire ChatGPT Enterprise for, plus the things vendor SaaS structurally can't do because it's multi-tenant.

-1. Multi-model chat UI (LibreChat or Open WebUI)
+Multi-model chat UI (LibreChat or Open WebUI)

-2. Custom assistants and agents per team
+Custom assistants and agents per team

-3. Optional RAG over your corporate documents
+Optional RAG over your corporate documents

 Connect Slack, Drive, Confluence, iManage, NetDocuments, SharePoint.
 The assistant answers with grounded citations linked back to source paragraphs.
 Permission-aware retrieval respects each source's ACLs — users only see results from documents they have access to in the source app.

-4. Bring-your-own-LLM gateway
+Bring-your-own-LLM gateway

 LibreChat and Open WebUI are model-agnostic.
 Route to OpenAI, Anthropic, Gemini, AWS Bedrock via your enterprise contract — or self-host Llama, Mistral, Qwen on vLLM, SGLang, or Ollama.
 Swap models, run A/B tests, or set per-team routing rules without rebuilding the rest of the stack.

-5. Code interpreter and web search
+Code interpreter and web search

 Built-in code interpreter for Python, JavaScript, and SQL execution in a sandboxed environment.
 Web search via Tavily, Brave, SearXNG, or a self-hosted crawler.
 Both gated by per-team permissions — not every assistant gets web access, and code execution can be scoped to specific assistants or specific users.